Is CBD Legal?

 State CBD Laws

 Although most U.S. states allow for some types of cannabis use, many states have yet to alter their existing, prohibitory cannabis laws.
-In Texas, for example, any amount of THC is illegal, including the 0.3 percent found in federally legal industrial hemp.
+In Texas, for example, any amount of THC is illegal, including the 0.3% found in federally legal industrial hemp.
+CBD is legal only if it falls under the 0.3% THC limit.

 Food and Drug Administration Oversight